FAA likely to OK Boeing battery testing in days - sources

-(Reuters) - U.S. safety regulators are poised to approve within days a plan to allow Boeing Co (BA.N) to begin flight tests of the 787 Dreamliner with a fix for its volatile batteries, a critical step towards returning the grounded aircraft to service, two sources familiar with the matter said on Wednesday.
+(Reuters) - Safety regulators are poised to approve within days a plan to allow Boeing Co to begin flight tests of the 787 Dreamliner with a fix for its volatile batteries, a critical step towards returning the grounded aircraft to service, two sources familiar with the matter said on Wednesday.

 “You could see the ‘cert plan’ approved in the next few days,” one of the sources said.
 Both spoke on condition of anonymity as the discussions are confidential.